mwyvr/rid/README.md

 thereafter at any new millisecond an ID is requested.
 This is intended to dissuade URL parameter hackers... but it's random-ish, so don't use sid.ID for a secure token (**that's not an intended use**)!
-Still, that's 65 million *potential* IDs per second, but more likely **only** up to several million randomish IDs per second in the real world.
+Still, that's 65 million *potential* IDs per second, but more likely no more than a couple million randomish IDs per second in the real world depending on the hardware and application.

     af88je3v03f7p
     af88je3v03f7r